microsoft/azure-pipelines-agent/docs/contribute.md

 'unzip' not found
 - if you see this while building or testing on Windows, you need to install unzip for the Windows bash shell
-- open an command window, run bash, and run `sudo apt install unzip` to get that tool installed
+- open a command window, run bash, and run `sudo apt install unzip` to get that tool installed